jeffgortmaker/pyblp/docs/examples.rst

    blp_changed_prices = blp_results.solve_merger(blp_costs)
    nevo_changed_prices = nevo_results.solve_merger(nevo_costs)

-If the problems were configured with more than two columns of firm IDs, we could estimate post-merger prices for the other mergers with the `firm_ids_index` argument, which is by default ``1``.
+If the problems were configured with more than two columns of firm IDs, we could estimate post-merger prices for the other mergers with the `firms_index` argument, which is by default ``1``.

 We'll compute post-merger shares with :meth:`Results.compute_shares`.